micahgodbolt/frontendsummit/README.md

 - four: specialize
   - Strict vs Lax
   - Build vs Watch
+  - Show how tasks can be required as well
   - Tasks
     notsoawesome (set up a bunch of tasks) awesome (single task, call different targets)